Notifications

 Flash Messages

-A flash notification is a one-time message that will be automatically deleted after the user views it.
-These notifications are designed to inform the user of an event that has just occurred, such as the successful saving of data.
+A flash notification is a one-time message that is automatically deleted after the user views it.
+Designed to inform the user of a recent event—such as the successful saving of data—flash notifications provide quick, concise feedback without cluttering the interface.
+If you need to retain notification data, consider using persistent notifications instead.

 To create a flash notification, you can use the following code: